rrmercer/estimation/README.md

 c.
 Get clear working  - DONE

 2. Get the estimation board to work remotely for multiple users
-a. node.js with express running -DONE
+- node.js with express running -DONE
-b. // TODO: remove? how to handle if the user has not put in one of the three levels?
-c.
-Gonna need a polling function - DONE
+- Gonna need a polling function - DONE
-d.
-Push the whole local user state (risk/effort/complexity) state up everytime.
-Only update your row with estimations.
+- Push the whole local user state (risk/effort/complexity) state up everytime.
+Only update your row with estimations. -- DONE
+- environment variables ! - DONE
+- Fix refresh bug: (1) open app; enter new name "bobby" (2) enter a risk/effort (3) hit refresh... bobby is no longer the current user row... it's at the bottom and is uneditable
+- data table - make columns sortable.
-e.
-Switch from CRA to vite! omg... when did that die...?
+- Switch from CRA to vite! omg... when did that die...?
-f. environment variables with vite!
-g. cors fixes
+- cors fixes
+- // TODO: remove? how to handle if the user has not put in one of the three levels?

 ---- MVP ----